LD-SDM: Language-Driven Hierarchical Species Distribution Modeling: Experiments

 \textbf{Qualitative Examples.} In Figure~\ref{fig:range}, we show global-scale species distribution maps generated for five bird species.
-To make fair comparisons, we used the best-performing coordinate-only models to ensure no bias is added into models from the environmental features.
+To make fair comparisons, we used the best-performing coordinate-only models to ensure no bias is added to models from the environmental features.
 Although SINR and SIREN(SH) could generate species distribution maps at any spatial resolution, they tend to learn a very low-frequency function over the sphere as evident from the blob-like maps.
 SIREN(SH) produces a lot of false positive predictions possibly due to the limitation of the number of Legendre polynomials it can fit.
 Our model on the other hand learns to predict species ranges at a more fine-grained level.
-This is evident from the visualization of the geographic location features learned by the location encoder of each model (shown in Appendix \ref{sec:loc_embeds}).
+This is evident from the visualization of the geographic location features learned by the location encoder of each model (shown in Appendix D).
 Fine-grained geographic features are important for better geolocalization of species.
 SINR and SIREN(SH) tend to learn similar features over large geographic regions while LD-SDM produces higher variability in the features at a finer scale.
+The learned features could be used for other ecological mapping tasks that require geography-aware features.\\